Shlyonsky/Neurosimilator/README.md

 # Neurosimilator
 Analog circuit model neuron.

-This repository contains production files (GERBER and EasyEDA .json), BoM and schematics/description files
+This repository contains production files (EasyEDA .json files), BoM, schematics and notes on PCB impression and on the first use